Caravan, campervan or motorhome?

 Vanlife is breaking the internets with the advent of Instagram.
 The vans are small, stackable and handy.
 Every brand already has a number of camper vans on offer.
 In the past, campervans without built-in showers were called campervans.
 The most widespread were from Westfalia at Volkswagen.

 A couple of years ago, the Fiat Ducato camper vans started to proliferate quite considerably.
+Campervan vs Caravan battle can begin.
 The Fiat is made in 4 sizes, from 5m to 6.4m.
 Different heights are also available.
 Some companies also make camper vans on Mercedes, Renault, Peugeot or Citroen.

-Campervans are the aforementioned vans such as the VW California, Mercedes Marco Polo or Pössl Campster.
+Small Campervans are the mainly vans such as the VW California, Mercedes Marco Polo or Pössl Campster.
 These 3 models have a lifting canvas roof and are among the greatest classics of camper vans.
 They drive almost like SUVs, park almost like SUVs, are quiet and practical for everyday use.

 “If I didn’t have a station wagon and only had to own one car, I’d buy a California or a Marco Polo”